Introduction

 All new and existing energy and utility projects are regulated.
 The Responsible Energy Development Act created the Alberta Energy Regulator as the full lifecycle regulator for Alberta's oil, natural gas, oil sands, and coal resources and pipelines.
 The Alberta Utilities Commission regulates investor-owned electric and natural gas utilities.

 The Surface Rights Act requires that the owner of minerals (or an operator with either the right to the minerals or the right to work them) obtain the surface owner’s consent or a Right of Entry order prior to enter land for the development of that resource.
 It also provides the framework for the Land and Property Rights Tribunal (LPRT).
-The LPRT assists landowners or occupants resolve disputes with operators about surface access, including Right of Entry applications, when operators requires access to private land or occupied crown land to develop resources.
+The LPRT assists landowners or occupants resolve disputes with operators about surface access, including Right of Entry applications, when operators require access to private land or occupied crown land to develop resources.

 Resources